 Wright is delighted to be curating the Mohawk Valley Mini Maker Faire "Movement Tent" Saturday, April 21st from 11am - 5pm at SUNY PolyTechnic Institute in Utica, NY.

 The movement maker tent is free, open to all ages and abilities and features the following schedule: Please join to celebrate making movement in the Mohawk Valley!

 SUNY PolyTechnic Institute as a part of the Mohawk Valley Mini-Maker Faire

-A 30-minute structured improvisation combining Andrew's live electronic recordings of Wright playing the flute, rainstick, thunder maker, plastic tube, and hindi bells with a live projection of abstract imagery sharing geometry and shapeshifting by Alexis.
+A 30-minute structured improvisation combining Andrew Sblendorio's live electronic recordings of Wright playing the flute, rainstick, thunder maker, plastic tube, and hindi bells with a live projection by Alexis Aguam of abstract imagery sharing geometry and shapeshifting.
 The movement score consists of spinning, squeezing, birthing, observing, perching, wailing, and cleansing.